etherlinkcom/docs/docs/building-on-etherlink/development-toolkits.md

 Hardhat works seamlessly with Etherlink.
 You can follow the documentation at https://hardhat.org/docs and insert values for Etherlink.

-Here is an example `hardhat.config.js` file for Etherlink Mainnet:
+Here is an example `hardhat.config.js` file for Etherlink Mainnet and Testnet:

 ```javascript
 module.exports = {